Carlagold/rovers-on-mars/README.md

 This single-page app was created to give users a simple way to access three different Mars rovers’ imagery in one single location.

-Being a space exploration fan myself, makes me realize that having the three rovers’ imagery on one site would be an easy way to access NASA’s imagery.
-This was purposely done to facilitate better interaction between users and the data contained along with the photos, hopefully, resulting in an excellent educational resource.
+Being myself a fan of space exploration, makes me realize that none site have consolidated the three rovers’ imagery in one place.
+For that reason, I found this project very interesting because it will allow me and other users for an easy way to access NASA’s imagery.
+The expectations for this single page is to facilitate better interaction between users and the data contained along with the photos, hopefully, resulting in an excellent educational resource.

 # App picture

 ![spv Rovers on Mars pic] (/assets/images/curiosity.jpg)

 # Dependencies

 https://github.com/Carlagold/rovers-on-mars

 # Goals and future improvements